-I am just finishing up a calendar for the year 5780.
-I have two primary goals with this calendar.
+Each year I publish a calendar with two primary goals in mind.
 First is to list the weekly Torah Portions, which I also post over at MessianicTorahPortion.com.
 For this I use a traditional schedule and readings from published sources.

 The second goal is to promote thinking in terms of the Biblical months.
 While most calendars superimpose Hebrew dates over a Gregorian calendar, this one is organized by the Hebrew months with the Gregorian dates added for reference.

 Since it is focused on the Torah reading cycle, this calendar starts with the seventh Biblical month known as Tishrei.
 The Torah cycle begins in this month following Sukkot (the Feast of Tabernacles) at the time the Bible calls “the turn of the year” (Exodus 34:22).
 It is also the beginning of the civil year.

 You probably already know that there is disagreement on exactly when a month begins.
 My calendar is based on the calendar attributed to Hillel II in the fourth century CE and revised over time.
 I do that for the sake of unity; you may or may not agree.
 Even if you begin your month a day or two different from Hillel, I hope this calendar will cause you to think in terms of Biblical months, which are based on the lunar cycle.
 The Torah portions should be the same.